 The Takeaway

-Consolidating your federal loans has little direct effect on your score over the long term.
-Its effect on your age of credit accounts might temporarily lower your score.
-However, if consolidating means securing a lower, more manageable payment or unlocking federal benefits, the impact on your credit might be worth it.
+Consolidating your federal loans has little direct effect on your credit score over the long term.
+However, its indirect effect on your credit history and the age of your credit accounts might temporarily lower your score.
+If consolidating means securing a lower, more manageable payment or realizing federal benefits like forgiveness, the slight impact on your credit might be worth it.

 Looking to lower your monthly student loan payment?
 Refinancing may be one way to do it — by extending your loan term, getting a lower interest rate than what you currently have, or both.
 (Please note that refinancing federal loans makes them ineligible for federal forgiveness and protections.
 Also, lengthening your loan term may mean paying more in interest over the life of the loan.)
 SoFi student loan refinancing offers flexible terms that fit your budget.